-In this recipe we are baking the tofu, so we don't marinate it before going into the oven, and the tofu absorbs the marinade sauce flavor while we bake it.
+In this recipe, we are baking the tofu, so we don't marinate it before going into the oven, and the tofu absorbs the marinade sauce flavor while we bake it.

 When you are grilling tofu (or stir fry), the grilling time is minimum, so the time is not enough for the flavors to permeate into the tofu.
-This is why it is better to pour the marinade in a sealable container and let it absorb the flavors for a minimum of 10 minutes and up to 24 hours, flipping it halfway.
+This is why it is better to pour the marinade into a sealable container and let it absorb the flavors for a minimum of 10 minutes and up to 24 hours, flipping it halfway.

 To turn the marinade into a glaze

-When putting over the tofu the sauce should be thin.
+When putting over the tofu, the sauce should be thin.
 You can reduce it by simmering it or add one teaspoon of cornstarch dissolved in water and then boil for another 5-10 minutes for a thicker glaze.

-When simmered it is thick and becomes a creamy glaze for your tofu to enhance its flavor.
+When simmered, it is thick and becomes a creamy glaze for your tofu to enhance its flavor.
 So these work well along with the more liquid marinades, like teriyaki tofu.